... Continued from Part I

 All the descriptions and pictures I’ve analyzed seem to indicate that Capitol Peak’s Knife Edge is easier than what we encountered on Buck Mountain’s East Ridge, and the fact that I made it to the top of K2 without any problems (which some people consider the hardest part of the climb) makes me think that with better preparation and conditioning I could summit Capitol Peak, but for now I’m content to do mostly easier hikes and climbs (although I missed out on the Knife Edge experience I did get to see most everything else that the mountain has to offer, and with limited time off of work, convincing Liz to let me travel down to try it again isn't my highest priority).
 I might change my mind and decide to try Capitol Peak again someday, but for now I think I’ve satisfied that itch somewhat.

 I still get a rush out of exposed scrambles, but to me the risk of pushing beyond what I'm comfortable with is just not worth it.
 This last summer I learned what my limitations are, and I’m comfortable knowing that I’ll never be a great mountaineer.
 I just love being in the mountains.
-There's another big class 4 peak I'd love to try eventually (don't want to mention its name for fear of jinxing myself), but right now I don't think I'm up to the task of tackling that one.
+There's another big class 4 peak I'd love to try eventually (don't want to mention its name for fear of jinxing myself), but right now I don't think I'm up to the task of tackling that one, at least not yet.

 My family has been supportive of me going off on long hikes, but I owe it to them to stay safe, and for me, the less difficult class 4 scrambling I do the safer I feel.
 It’s all about risk management, and I’ve realized that at some point the risk outweighs the reward.
 Hiking with the family gets more fun each year as my kids get older, and I know eventually my son will be the one dragging me up the mountain.
 Here are some pictures from a recent family hike of the Brighton Lakes Trail (Wasatch Range, Utah), which serve as good motivation for me to not fall off of any cliffs: